RonaldDijkstra/folkingebrew/source/beers/beers/2020-11-07-reaching-for-the-stars.html.markdown

 tags: IPA
 ut_link: "https://untappd.com/b/folkingebrew-reaching-for-the-stars/4048960"
 blog_link:
-description: "Deze New England IPA kenmerkt zich door een stevige, late dryhopping met El Dorado, Mosaic en Citra."
+description: "This New England IPA is characterized by a firm, late dry hopping with El Dorado, Mosaic and Citra."
 style: New England IPA
 abv: "7,0%"
 release_date: November 2020